 Cardinal Capital to buy Mowlam Healthcare for over €50m

-Transaction will see the care homes group’s controlling shareholders, Limerick businessmen Joe Hanrahan and Pat Shanahan, sell most of their stake
+Transaction will see the care homes group’s controlling shareholders sell most of their stake

 Mowlam Healthcare is also one of Ireland’s leading providers of Memory Care, a specialist service for people living with dementia.